 If your child is about to leave Denmark without your consent, please call the police immediately at +45 114.
-The police are the ones who can physically prevent that your child is taken abroad.
+The police has the power to physically prevent your child from being taken abroad.

-If there is an acute risk that your child is about to leave Denmark and you have joint custody, and you have already contacted the police, you may call the Child Abduction Unit's advice line at:
+If there is acute risk that your child is about to leave Denmark and you have joint custody , and you have already contacted the police, you may call the Child Abduction Unit's advice line at:

 +45 40 50 50 26

 Outside opening hours the phone number may be used in urgent situations, where your child is about to leave Denmark .

 If your situation is not acute, and you have joint custody, you should contact the Agency of Family Law at 72 56 70 00.

 The advice line is open 24 hours per day, every day of the year except Christmas Eve and New Year’s Eve, and is operated by staff members of the Ministry of Social Affairs and Senior Citizens.
 Outside opening hours the phone number may be used in urgent situations, where your child is about to leave Denmark .

 The staff member may advice you on the following: